Art in Bloom!

 Artists Being Creative Together

 I wanted the opportunity to shoot flowers that weren’t in a bouquet or a flower crown.
-I love flower crowns, but I tend to shoot those a lot in weddings and styled shoots.
+I love flower crowns, but I tend to shoot those a lot at weddings and styled shoots.
 This project unintentionally grew out of my Bridal Decrepitude Project with makeup artist Kristi Martinson, of Wink Hair & Makeup.
 After seeing her do some amazing work with rose petals, “Bloom!” was born.
 It evolved into a collaborative project with several hair stylists, florist, models, and makeup artist.
 The only guideline was that they couldn’t do flower crowns and then let them create whatever they wanted with each model.

 Flowers!
 Who Needs Them?